gingerchew/ginger.wtf-2024/src/posts/setting-up-agitcms-with-eleventy.md

 ### Why use this CMS over others?

 Check out their [repo for a full answer](https://github.com/0xsuk/agitcms/tree/main#features), but what appeals to me is that I'm not uploading a whole CMS into my repo.
 It isn't accessible from the live site.
-It is just a little interface for me to access from my computer while I'm coding.
+It is a little interface for me to access from my computer while I'm coding.

 ## Setting it up